Code-Institute-Submissions/poetry_cloud/README.md

 ### **Register Page**
 * A simple form allowing the user to create a username and password.
+* The username has to be alphanumeric with between 5 and 15 characters in format for increased security.
 * Register button with styling and effects consistent with the Log In form.
 * Link to Log In page if already registered.
-* Flash messages display appropriately based on user input such as "You have successfully registered!"
+* Flash messages display appropriately based on user input such as "You have successfully registered!" or "That username is already in use, please choose another."

 ### **Profile Page**
 * Once registered and logged in the user can visit their 'Profile' from the main navigation and view a list of their submitted poems by title and author.